RoboCOIN: An Open-Sourced Bimanual Robotic Data Collection for Integrated Manipulation: Related Work

-\textbf{Large-scale Robotic Learning Policies.} The development of robot learning policies has evolved significantly from specialized, small-scale models to large-scale, generalist systems, especially in the domain of bimanual manipulation.
-Early methods such as Action Chunking with Transformers (ACT)\cite{zhao2023learning} and Diffusion Policy\cite{chi2023diffusion} demonstrated acceptable performance on specific tasks using small-scale datasets.
-However, both methods were limited by their training data's scale and diversity, which spurred the development of generalist Vision-Language-Action (VLA) models via large-scale datasets.
-For instance, Octo\cite{team2024octo} trained on the Open X-Embodiment dataset supports both language and goal-image conditioning, facilitating zero-shot adaptation to novel tasks and robots.
-In contrast, OpenVLA\cite{kim2024openvla} adopts an autoregressive architecture based on large language models (LLMs), tokenizing continuous robot actions into discrete representations compatible with its language model backbone.
-Robotics Diffusion Transformer (RDT)\cite{liu2024rdt} is a pioneering diffusion-based foundation model for bimanual manipulation.
-RDT is capable of learning from heterogeneous modalities and diverse robot architectures through its scalable transformer architecture and physically interpretable unified action space.
-Meanwhile, $\pi_0$\cite{black2024pi_0} employs a flow-matching architecture, combining a vision-language model (VLM) for perception and semantic reasoning with a separate action expert network dedicated to generating continuous, high-precision motor commands.
-The GR00T-N1\cite{gr00tn1_2025} model established a dual-system architecture for humanoid robots, where system-2 interprets the environment and system-1 generates real-time motor actions, with its successor GR00T-N1.5\cite{gr00tn15} introducing key enhancements including an upgraded vision-language model and a future state alignment objective (FLARE).
-Alternatively, specialized models like GO-1\cite{bu2025agibot} and G0\cite{jiang2025galaxea} for specific robot platforms achieve effective single-embodiment bimanual control through multi-stage training and hierarchical systems.
-Building upon the RoboBrain 2.0\cite{RoboBrain2.0TechnicalReport} dataset by incorporating real robot action data, RoboBrain-X0\cite{robobrainx0} achieves integrated perception-to-execution capabilities and zero-shot cross-embodiment generalization.
-Despite their scale, these models often lack a structured understanding of task hierarchies, limiting their ability to reason about complex bimanual manipulation tasks.
+\textbf{Robotic Learning Policies.} Robot learning policies have advanced from specialized small-scale models to large-scale generalist systems, particularly for bimanual manipulation.
+Early methods \textit{(e.g. ACT \cite{zhao2023learning}, Diffusion Policy \cite{chi2023diffusion})} performed adequately on specific tasks with small datasets but were limited by data scale and diversity, driving the development of generalist Vision-Language-Action (VLA) models.
+For example, Octo \cite{team2024octo} (trained on Open X-Embodiment dataset \cite{o2024open}) supports language and goal-image conditioning, enabling zero-shot adaptation to new tasks or robots.
+OpenVLA \cite{kim2024openvla}, by contrast, uses an LLM-based autoregressive architecture, tokenizing continuous actions into discrete representations for LLM compatibility.
+For bimanual manipulation specifically, RDT \cite{liu2024rdt} stands as a pioneering diffusion-based foundation model, which learns from diverse modalities via a scalable transformer and an interpretable unified action space tailored to bimanual collaboration. $\pi_0$ \cite{black2024pi_0} is a model specifically designed for bimanual manipulation, using a flow-matching architecture, combining a VLM for perception and reasoning with an action expert for high-precision continuous motor commands.
+GR00T-N1 \cite{gr00tn1_2025} is dedicated to bimanual humanoid manipulation and introduced a dual-system architecture for humanoids, with GR00T-N1.5 \cite{gr00tn15} adding upgrades like an improved VLM and FLARE objective.
+Specialized models \textit{(e.g. Agibot GO-1 \cite{bu2025agibot}, Galaxea G0 \cite{jiang2025galaxea}, RoboBrain-X0 \cite{robobrainx0,ji2025robobrain})} enable effective single-embodiment bimanual control via multi-stage training and hierarchical systems.
+All these models have their respective advantages, while the models designed for precise bimanual control rely on high-quality and diverse bimanual manipulation data.
+Despite their scale, these bimanual-related models lack structured task hierarchy understanding, limiting their reasoning ability for complex bimanual tasks.